attackgoat/screen-13/CONTRIBUTING.md

 - `impl` blocks - Always in the same file directly after their `struct` definition, ordered by generics then alphabetically
 - macro invocations are placed where the items created by the macro output should otherwise appear
-- Name changes: never re-order the item.
-This is in order to maintain a clean and un-polluted history

 ## How do I get started